max2ma/HestonModel_MonteCarlo/ReadMe.md

 >  sdaccel solution.tcl

 The result of the call/put payoff price estimation will be printed on standard IO.

+Please note that RTL simulation can take a very long time for the Heston model.
+In order to obtain (imprecise) results quickly, the computation cost C can be reduced.
+For instance, NUM_SIMGROUPS has been set to 2 in the TCL script.

 ## Performance Metrics